AhoyISki/duat/README.md

 ## Motivation

 This project was mostly created as a fun side project to occupy my time, and I was also unsatified with the current offerings of open source text editors.

+## Why the name

+idk, cool sounding word that I got from Spelunky 2.